techidaily/site-android-transfer/source/_posts/tips-of-transferring-messages-from-tecno-spark-20-pro-to-iphone-1415-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![How to Transfer data from Tecno Spark 20 Pro to Other Android Devices-Android to Android transfer completed](https://images.wondershare.com/drfone/guide/transfer-ios-to-android-5.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YezPJZzPJ8Q?si=xF1t4BQHFquzvnzE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 That's all.
 It isn't easy to transfer all your data from Tecno Spark 20 Pro to Other Android Devices.
 Try [Dr.Fone - Phone Transfer](https://tools.techidaily.com/wondershare/drfone/phone-switch/) free to transfer Android files to your new Android phone.
 It is the best Android to Android data transfer tool.
 With it, you can transfer everything from Tecno Spark 20 Pro to Other Android Devices.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aIx71tPaWKg?si=lG5OiUe-M6eBJf5b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2.
 How to Transfer Everything from Tecno Spark 20 Pro to Other Android Devices with Google Backup